Sam Hird: Chesterfield

 On 2 June 2012 he agreed a 2-year deal with Chesterfield, and was immediately given the captain's armband.
 On 16 May 2014, Hird signed a new contract with the Spireites.
 In July 2014 Hird played a key role in his club's 3–1 pre-season win against his first club, Aston Villa of the Premier League, scoring the first goal in a 3–1 win.
-Hird signed a new deal keeping him at the 'Spireites' until the summer of 2017 after a successful first season with the club in League One after reaching the playoffs.
+Hird signed a new deal keeping him at the 'Spireites' until the summer of 2017 after a successful first season with the club in League One after reaching the play-offs.

 After the 2015–16 season, Hird was named Chesterfield's Player of the Year, as well as winning the additional Player of the Year awards from several club sponsors and local newspapers.
 Hird missed a large part of the 2017–18 season through injury, in which Chesterfield were relegated.
 He was released by Chesterfield at the end of the 2017–18 season after making over 230 appearances during a 6-year period.

 On 22 October 2018, Hird joined National League North side Alfreton Town on a month to month contract in order to gain match fitness after a long spell out injured.

 Barrow

 On 8 January 2019, Hird joined National League side Barrow on a free transfer from Alfreton Town.

 The following season, Hird gained promotion back to the Football League as Barrow were crowned champions under the guide of the player's former teammate Ian Evatt.

 In their first season back in the EFL, Hird was a regular for the Cumbrian side under David Dunn, then captaining the side under caretaker manager Rob Kelly over the Christmas period, when a good run of results put the club in a healthy position before appointing Michael Jolley as new manager.
 Jolley oversaw a huge turnaround of players in the January window, whilst also dropping a number of players from the squad, including Hird himself.
-After losing eight of his first nine games in charge, Jolley was sacked by the Cumbrian club and Rob Kelly once again took over as caretaker manager, with the difficult task of keeping the Cumbrians in the EFL.
+After losing 5 of his first 8 games in charge, Jolley was sacked by the Cumbrian club and Rob Kelly once again took over as caretaker manager, with the difficult task of keeping the Cumbrians in the EFL.
 Hird became Kelly's assistant for the remainder of the season, and Barrow succeeded in maintaining their spot in League Two, being five points above the relegation zone.
 Hird eventually decided to retire from his playing career, aged 33.